Free 4th Grade Reading Comprehension Worksheets

 9. Provide Feedback and Support: Provide students with timely and constructive feedback on their work.
 This will help them to identify their strengths and weaknesses and to improve their comprehension skills.
 Offer specific suggestions for improvement and provide encouragement.

-10. Monitor Student Progress: Regularly monitor student progress to ensure that they are making adequate gains in reading comprehension.
+10. Monitor Student Progress: Regularly monitor student progress to see to it that they are making adequate gains in reading comprehension.
 Use data from worksheets, assessments, and observations to track their progress and to adjust instruction as needed.
-Celebrate their successes and provide ongoing support.
+Celebrate their successes and provide ongoing support Most people skip this — try not to..

 FAQ About Reading Comprehension Worksheets